 BeerSelfie: Sounds like a bit of a winding path through a variety of roles – how did your journey into craft beer get started?

 Brittany Healy: When I was 21, a friend of mine held his birthday at a pretty famous Belgian beer bar in downtown Oakland.
-I remember drinking a couple Allagash Whites, which i knew immediately was a step up from some of the beer I had been drinking in the past.
+I remember drinking a couple of Allagash Whites, which I knew immediately was a step up from some of the beer I had been drinking in the past.
 The real moment when I knew I wanted to explore this industry deeper was when we ordered a bottle of Russian River’s Temptation.
 It blew me away and made me realize how complex beer can be.

 I continued to explore other breweries and beer, then found out in 2014 that 21st Amendment was opening up a new production facility and taproom close to my house.
 I applied and got a job bartending in the tasting room, and then a few months later they were looking for a field sales rep and the president of 21A thought I would be a good fit.
 It was a whole new side of the world of craft beer for me and I loved it. and as they say, the rest is history…